Create, Conserve, Protect…

 Whether monarchs rebound this year will depend on the number of returning monarch females, nectar and host plant availability, March and early April temperatures, and then the conditions from May to September.

-Create, Conserve, Protect Monarch habitats: To restore habitats for Monarchs, pollinators and wildlife in general, Monarch Watch has a nationwide landscape restoration program called “Bring Back the Monarchs”.
+To restore habitats for Monarchs, pollinators and wildlife in general, Monarch Watch has a nationwide landscape restoration program called “Bring Back the Monarchs”.
 The goals of this program are to restore 20 milkweed species to their native ranges throughout the United States and to encourage planting of nectar-producing native flowers that support adult Monarchs and other pollinators.

-You can help!
 Monarchs cannot survive without Milkweed plants, as it is the only host plant eaten by newly hatched Monarch eggs and caterpillars, but you can help!
 By planting Milkweed with some of the Monarch’s favorite nectar producing flowers every year in your yard, garden, or community, and reducing or eliminating the use of pesticides and herbicides, you will be providing food and shelter for Monarchs and other native butterflies and bees.
 I truly believe that by caring for native wildlife in our own backyard or in our community, each of us can make a difference and keep these beautiful butterflies alive for future generations!

 Perennial Host plants for Monarchs – Butterfly Weed (Asclepias tuberosa), Common Milkweed (Asclepias syriaca), Swamp Milkweed (Asclepias incarnata)